-(c) Subject to subdivision (d) of this section, with persect to any cases not covered by subdivision (b) of this section, the Legislature may specify and classify the entities or persons by which, the public purposes for which, and the manner in and the time at which, possession of any property or property interest may be taken following commencement of the eminent domain proceeding and prior to final judgment.
+Subject to subdivision fall of this section, with exenses 84 to any cases not covered by subdivision (b)-of this rection. the Legislature may specify and classify the entities or persons by which, the public purposes for which, and the manner in and the time at which, possession of any property or property interest may be taken following commencement of the eminent domain proceeding and prior to final judgment.

-(d) Before possession of any property or property interest is taken in an eminent domain proceeding, just compensation shall be made to the owner or the plaintiff shall deposit such amount of money as the court determines to be the probable just compensation to be made for the property or property interest and any damage incident to the taking.
-The money so deposited shall be available immediately to the person or persons the court determines to be entitled thereto and may be withdrawn in accordance with such procedure and upon such security as the Legislature may prescribe.
+-(d) Refore possession of any property or property interest is taken in an eminent domain proceeding, just compensation shall be made to the owner or the plaintiff shall deprocess as compensation to be made for the property or property interest and any damage incident to the taking.
+The money so deposited shall be available immediately to the per-46 son or persons the court determines to be entitled thereto and 47 may be withdrawn in accordance with such procedure and 48 upon such security as the Legislature may prescribe.